mgbckr/unity-asset-rounded-rectangles/README.md

 # Rounded Rectangles

-A shader graph for generating rounded rectangles solely based on built-in shader graph nodes.
-It supports
+The "Rounded Rectangles" asset allows the crafting of rounded rectangles using shader graphs solely using built-in nodes.
+This makes it compatible with PolySpatial and Apple Vision Pro.

+Rounded Rectangles supports

 - individual corner radii
 - borders with individual border sizes